All Episodes

 Yeah, and we can and we should.

-And uh, you know, you and I have both been critical about some of the things stands that Mitch McConnell hadn't made, but by golly, he is uh He held the line on Gorsuch and and a bunch of the appointees.
+And, you know, you and I have both been critical about some of the things, stands that Mitch McConnell hadn't made, but by golly, he is.

-But my whole point is we have got to get this done, I would say by May.
+But my whole point is we have got to get this done.

-And then if there is a problem and it leaks over into the two big deals health care, tax reform.
+And then if there is a problem and it leaks over into June.

-So that's the one you support, the Trump plan.
+So, that's the one you support, the Trump plan.

 I would rather have a flat tax.

-Well, I'm more they're not gonna happen.
+Well, I'm more going to happen.

 Yeah.